mrb/mrb.github.com/_posts/2013-05-20-adventures-in-GC-pedagogy.markdown

 > "Beyond the pure pedagogic value, this (approach) could have a salutary impact on the software students write in their careers."

+I believe it can.
 Having tried to <a href="http://michaelrbernste.in/2013/02/23/notes-on-teaching-with-the-kernel-language-approach.html">draw connections between academic and professional practice before</a> with some success, I'm considering taking something very similar to the approach outlined in this paper in the talk I'm preparing, in order to illustrate the concepts at the core of Garbage Collection and leave a lasting impression.

-According to the paper, GC is taught at the Undergraduate and Graduate levels in varying degrees of granularity, for a wide range of purposes.
+According to the paper and bolstered by my own experience as a Computer Science educator and recruiter for a startup, GC is taught at the Undergraduate and Graduate levels in varying degrees of granularity, for a wide range of purposes.
 Some programs merely place GC in the hierarchy of important problems and work areas in Computer Science, acknowledging that it is relied on, but not necessary to thoroughly understand.
 Other programs attempt to teach students how to implement GC in the context of Programming Language or Virtual Machine design, accepting the burden and relying on a host of prior knowledge from the student for the material to be comprehensible.

 The authors propose an interesting way to get at the heart of the issues that GC represents, allowing students to focus on the implementation details of various GC algorithms and their impact on runtimes without having to endure the pain of "curricular dependencies" (parsing, lexing, program transformation, etc.) normally associated with Virtual Machine construction.

-<a href="http://blog.brownplt.org/2013/02/19/teaching-gc.html">This post on the Brown University PLT Blog</a> outlines the technique, which uses the <a href="http://racket-lang.org">Dr. Racket IDE and Racket programming language</a> to teach Garbage Collection, including the practical trade-offs and details of GC algorithms.
-The central concept behind this pedagogy is that students should *focus on the implementation details* of the collector and mutator routines in their runtimes, because...they are learning about Garbage Collection.
-The authors repeatedly refer to "curricular dependencies" as a deterrent to being able to teach GC thoroughly and deeply, and they cite evidence that their approach leads to students who understand memory management and GC and are excited to use it in practice.
-The authors make <a href="http://faculty.cs.byu.edu/~jay/courses/2012/fall/330/course/gc.html">some of their course work available</a>, and their approach and implementation is very compelling.
+<a href="http://blog.brownplt.org/2013/02/19/teaching-gc.html">This post on the Brown University PLT Blog</a> outlines the technique, which uses the <a href="http://racket-lang.org">Dr. Racket IDE and Racket programming language</a> to teach the material.
+The central concept behind this pedagogy is that students should *focus on the implementation details* of the collector and mutator routines in their runtimes *by actually implementing them*, because...they are learning about Garbage Collection.
+The authors repeatedly refer to "curricular dependencies" as a deterrent to being able to teach GC thoroughly and deeply, and they cite evidence that their approach, which allows students to sehd a number of these dependencies, leads to students who understand memory management and GC and are excited to use it in practice.
+The authors make <a href="http://faculty.cs.byu.edu/~jay/courses/2012/fall/330/course/gc.html">some of their course work available</a>, including a sample collector that simply throws an error when the heap is out of space, and their approach and implementation is very compelling.

 The flexibility and feature-set of Racket makes it possible for students to implement a collector in *ten functions* in order to be able to interface with a mutator that is provided by the framework.